d2718/snekkja/README.md

 be installed on your system; the other Lua modules of course go somewhere in your `package.path`.)
 That's it.
-The HTML and CSS files are just for reference (they are compactified and stuffed into `snekkja.lua`), and the JS file is already hosted on the web.
+The HTML and CSS files are just for reference (they are compactified and stuffed into `snekkja.lua`), and the JS file and arrow SVG images are already hosted on the web.

 ## Use